+Starts the documentation viewer.

+Syntax MAN [command]/?] [/P]

-Purpose Starts the documentation viewer.
-Syntax MAN [filename] Туре External - on device CAR: Remarks MAN.COM is a simple text viewer.
+MAN.COM is a simple text viewer.
 Its main purpose is to view documentation files to programs and commands given as the parameter.
 The program's operation is similar to the man command known in UNIX (where it is an abbreviation for manual), thus the name.

 To use it, it is required to define the environment variable \$MANPATH first.
+It will contain a list of directories to be searched for text files, in an identical manner as the variable PATH contains a list of directories to be searched for executables:

+SET MANPATH=C:>MAN;D:>DOC

-It will contain a list of directories to be searched for text files, in an identical manner as the variable PATH contains a list of directories to be searched for executables: SET MANPATH=C:>MAN;D:>DOC Now if you put to any of these directories a file with .MAN, .DOC or .TXT extension, and then give its name (but omitting the extension) to MAN.COM, the file will get searched for and displayed when found.
+Now if you put to any of these directories a file with \.MAN, \.DOC or \.TXT extension, and then give its name (but omitting the extension) to MAN.COM, the file will get searched for and displayed when found.

 For example, the HDSC.ARC archive contains a text file named HDSC.DOC filled with informations about the program.
-When you have unpacked the filled with informations about the program.
-When you have unpacked the archive, you can put the executable to any directory pointed to by PATH, and the .DOC file to any of the directories pointed to by MANPATH.
+When you have unpacked the archive, you can put the executable to any directory pointed to by PATH, and the \.DOC file to any of the directories pointed to by MANPATH.
 Now, when you want to read the instructions, you do not need to remember, where the original archive is, unpack it again etc. It is enough to execute this command instead: